 - Note that this makes 4 loaves of bread, so you may want to make half of the recipe to start.

-- In a small bowl, add the yeast to warm (but not hot!) milk and water, stir, and set aside
+- In a small bowl, add the yeast to warm (but not hot or the yeast may die) milk and water, stir, and set aside

-- In a large mixing bowl, beat the eggs and sugar until light and fluffy (several minutes)
+- In a large mixing bowl, beat the eggs and ½ cup of the sugar until light and fluffy (several minutes)

-- Add the lemon zest, extract, and oil to the egg-sugar mixture and beat until combined.
+- Add the lemon zest, extract, and ½ cup of the oil to the egg-sugar mixture and beat until combined.

 - Add the milk, water and yeast mixture to the batter and mix until combined.